India has 22 official languages, excluding English, each of which has millions of speakers.

 Candy Crush and Subway Surfers seem to have the same addictive effect on vernacular users as on English users.
 There have also been a few other games made specifically for Indian tastes like variants of Teen Patti and Chhota Bheem but the vernacular aspect is still missing.

-While vernacular users still get a steady supply of casual games, there is virtually no serious or strategy-type games in the market for them.
+While vernacular users still get a steady supply of casual games, there are virtually no serious or strategy-type games in the market for them.

 In 2011, the UN declared access to the internet as a basic human right.
 However, it seems like it is only dominated by a certain elite.
 On the internet, dominant languages are amplified and end up largely speaking for those with less powerful voices.